-Dato' Koid Hun Kian, a Malaysian aged 61, male, is the Group Managing Director of AHB.
+Dato' Koid Hun Kian, a Malaysian aged 62, male, is the Group Managing Director of AHB.
 He was first appointed to the Board on 31 July 1997.

-He is a qualified accountant by profession, having admitted as a member of the Association of Chartered Certified Accountants (United Kingdom) since 1985 and he is a member of Malaysian Institute of Accountants.
+He is a qualified accountant, having admitted as a member of the Association of Chartered Certified Accountants (United Kingdom) since 1985 and he is a member of Malaysian Institute of Accountants.
 He has wide experience in audit, telecommunications, manufacturing, trading and Information and Communications Technology (ICT) industries.
 Prior to joining AHB, he was attached to various public accounting firms and a company involved in investment holding, management services, manufacturing and the trading of telecommunications equipment.

-He does not have any family relationship with any director and/or major shareholder of AHB, nor has he any conflict of interest with AHB, except that he is a substantial shareholder of AHB and Simfoni Kilat Sdn.
+He does not have any family relationship with any director and/or major shareholder of AHB, nor has he any conflict of interest with AHB, except that he is a major shareholder of AHB and Simfoni Kilat Sdn.
 Bhd., which is also a substantial shareholder of AHB.
+He is the father of Mr. Koid Siang Loong, who is one of the key senior management personnel of AHB.
 He has not been convicted of any offences other than traffic offences within the past five (5) years and has not been imposed of any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.

-PROFILE OF DIRECTORS [continued]
+PROFILE OF DIRECTORS